DIY Mini Polaroid Magnets With Retro Frames

 Namely, over the past three years, I’ve got obsessed with printing out my photos as polaroids.
 An instant idea came up to me – to make polaroid magnets for my loved ones!

 I wanted to make something easy, yet retro and a bit different.
 And I definitely didn’t want to deal with painting the edges with white color or similar.

 There is a lot of great, creative DIY ideas on Pinterest, but they are likely to have “10 easy steps” to make one polaroid magnet.

 I manage to organize my project in just 5 steps.

 Supplies you’ll need:

-- White magnet sheets (There is a few possibilities.
-You can buy this retro version in you local DIY or framing store or you can have it delivered from Amazon.
-Another option is fresh new.
-Namely, there are the Printable Magnetic Sheets which makes this process a lot easier.
+- White Magnetic Sheets (There are a few possibilities.
+You can buy this retro version in your local DIY or framing store or you can have it delivered from Amazon.
+There are the Printable Magnetic Sheets which makes this process a lot easier.
 You can have your magnet design printed directly on these magnetic sheets.
 Yet, the hole charming retro crafting is lost this way.
-Eventually, after you finish in photo editor, you are left with the cutting.
-And that’s it.
-Yet, I find them useful for some other creative magnets.);
+But, after you finish in the photo editor, you are left with the cutting.
+And that’s it.);

 - Ruler (It is even better with a metal ruler with a cork bottom, it slips less.);

 - Paper glue.

 So, let’s make DIY mini polaroid magnets with retro frames!